uoscompsci/ASPECTA-Server/README.md

 sudo make install
 ```

-###PYFTGL Installation
+###PyFTGL Installation

-Once you have downloaded and extracted the version of pyFTGL linked to above you can install it using the following commands:
+Once you have downloaded and extracted the modified version of pyFTGL linked to above you can install it using the following commands:
 ```
 sudo python setup.py build
 sudo python setup.py install